 Scratchpad Modes

-| Mode | Behaviour |
+| Mode | Behavior |

 |---|---|

-| Inline | Shows the scratchpad as a resizable panel docked at the bottom of the Expression Manager |
+| Inline | Opens the expression in the inline Scratchpad at the bottom of the panel (default) |

-| Pop-out | Opens the scratchpad as a separate, free-floating window |
+| Pop-out | Opens the expression in a separate, freely resizable floating window |

-| Both | Opens both the inline panel and the pop-out window simultaneously |
+| Both | Opens the expression in both the inline Scratchpad and a Pop-out window simultaneously, with the editors kept in sync |

 Opening the Scratchpad